Last updated: 4 days ago

 Rumors and release

 The "AirTags" have been rumored since its discovery in early iOS 13 beta builds referencing the device.
-While nothing has yet been announced, more signs point to a potential spring release.
+While nothing has yet been announced, more signs pointed to a potential spring release.
 Ming-Chi Kuo has even predicted it to be one of the several devices Apple could announce in March.
 An Apple supplier has also recently acquired an ultra-wideband chipmaker recently, thus renewing interest in the impending release.

 A support video leaked the name "AirTags" when shown in a menu for deactivating Find My while resetting an iPhone.
 The video has been promptly removed but has confirmed the product name at least.
-A release may be imminent.

 A string of iOS 14 code leaked before it was announced, and a Twitter user had uncovered some more details about the device.
 Audio files in the code can be played to hear the various sounds that "AirTags" will use for finding the device.
 Other files in the package indicate haptic feedback may also be included.